-D Watchdog has many tools for monitoring and resolving fraud resulting from ID theft.
+ID Watchdog has many tools for monitoring and resolving fraud stemming from ID theft.
 Keep in mind that it can’t prevent your information from getting stolen, but it can notify you of suspicious activity.
 ID Watchdog includes restoration services that put you in touch with a specialist who works with you to resolve problems resulting from fraud.
 It also monitors some areas others don’t, including non-credit loan databases, which aren’t caught as often as other services.

 These advanced digital security tools also often come with a suite of anti-phishing and anti-keylogger programs, which help keep malware off your system and, as a result, stop hackers from extracting data from you.
-Many also offer media identity monitoring suites, too, which scan Facebook, Twitter, Instagram, YouTube and Google+ for imposter accounts or malicious, prying links.
+Many also offer media identity monitoring suites too, which scan Facebook, Twitter, Instagram, YouTube and Google+ for imposter accounts or malicious, prying links.

-Importantly, if anything about you or your accounts is detected, then the best identity theft protection services then introduce a certified identity theft ricks management specialist to handle your case until it is resolved.
+Importantly, if anything about you or your accounts is detected, then the best identity theft protection services then introduce a certified identity theft management specialist to handle your case until it is resolved.

-Of course, not all this advanced technology comes free and not every identity theft protection service is born equal, with free services offering the most basic features and protection, and then fully paid for services offering secret service-levels of digital security and monitoring.
+Of course, not all this advanced technology comes free and not every identity theft protection service is created equal, with free services offering the most basic features and protection, and then fully paid for services offering secret service-levels of digital security and monitoring.
 Here, in our best identity theft protection guide, we recommend six paid-for services that we consider the absolute best currently in business.

 Why trust us?

 We’ve been reviewing identity theft protection for eight years.
 In that time we’ve watched the industry and monitored trends to ensure that our reviews reflect the most current services.
-As the technology of identity thieves becomes more sophisticated, the tools used by these services are advancing in stride.
+As the technology identity thieves use becomes more sophisticated, the tools used by these services are advancing in stride.

 Services such as Identity Guard and LifeLock use algorithms and machine learning to search through the dark corners of the internet to see if your information is being sold or used by ID thieves.
-In addition to monitoring your Social Security number, address and name, these sites also look at medical records, which are increasingly a source of identity fraud.
+In addition to monitoring your Social Security Number, address and name, these sites also look at medical records, which are increasingly a source of identity fraud.